- February 25, 2017 at 6:27 am #28395

 When you get that figured out I would test prints with something a bit bigger, small prints kind of have other issues that larger normal sized prints don’t.

-- This reply was modified 1 month, 4 weeks ago by vicious1.
+- This reply was modified 3 months, 4 weeks ago by Ryan.

 You must be logged in to reply to this topic.